-- mortality risk: linked to an unfavourable deviation in the demographic bases resulting from experience (over-mortality) with respect to what was used in the determination of the pricing; - longevity risk: linked to an unfavourable deviation in the demographic bases resulting from experience (under-mortality) with respect to what was used in the determination of the pricing; - lapse risk: linked to adverse changes in the level or volatility of the incidence of lapses, withdrawals, early surrenders and terminations in the payment of premiums; - expense risk: linked to adverse changes in the value of expenses related to insurance policies with respect to what was used in the determination of the pricing; - catastrophe risk: resulting from an unforeseeable event that consequentially strikes multiple people, producing a number of claims significantly higher than expected.
+- mortality risk: linked to an unfavourable deviation in the demographic bases resulting from experience (over-mortality) with respect to what was used in the determination of the pricing; - lapse risk: linked to adverse changes in the level or volatility of the incidence of lapses, withdrawals, early surrenders and terminations in the payment of premiums; - expense risk: linked to adverse changes in the value of expenses related to insurance policies with respect to what was used in the determination of the pricing; - catastrophe risk: resulting from an unforeseeable event that consequentially strikes multiple people, producing a number of claims significantly higher than expected.

 The Company evaluates the solvency capital requirement using the SII Standard Formula approach.
-With reference to the year-end 31 December 2022 you may find below the details of the Life Risk sub-modules of the SCR.
+With reference to the year-end 31 December 2023 you may find below the details of the Life Risk sub-modules of the SCR.

-Table C1 - SCR - Life Risk Sub-Modules
+Table C1- SCR - Life Risk Sub-Modules

-Risk Sub-Modules (€'000) 2022 2021 Change %
+Risk Sub-Modules (€'000) 2023 2022 Change %

-Mortality Risk 440 214 105%
+Mortality Risk 621 440 41%

 Longevity Risk - -

 Disability-Morbidity Risk - -

-Lapse Risk 11,421 9,360 22%
+Lapse Risk 16,114 11,421 41%

-Expenses Risk 3,574 3,154 13%
+Expenses Risk 4,777 3,574 34%

 Revision Risk - -

-Catastrophic Risk 221 164 34%
+Catastrophic Risk 300 221 36%

-Total Sub-Modules 15,656 12,893 21%
+Total Sub-Modules 21,812 15,656 39%

-Diversification Effect -1,990 -1,556 28%
+Diversification Effect -2,717 -1,990 37%

-Total Life SCR 13,666 11,338 21%
+Total Life SCR 19,095 13,666 40%

-The main source of risk within the Life Risk sub-module is Lapse Risk, which accounts for 73% of the non-diversified Life Insurance Risk.
+The main source of risk within the Life Risk sub-module is Lapse Risk, which accounts for 74% of the non-diversified Life Insurance Risk.
 In comparison with previous year the main change in the sub module is represented by an increase to the lapse risk due to an increase in the value-in-force (VIF) of the Company which when stressed increases the mass lapse risk.
-The mortality risk also increased due to a modelling update implemented during 2022 which allows for the mortality cost of actuarial funding.
+The mortality risk also increased due to a modelling update implemented during 2023 which allows for the mortality cost of actuarial funding.